sklf/USTC_lab/content/en/authors/RuiyuanSong/_index.md

 - Ph.D.
 Students
 ---

-Zhi Wu received B.S. from Shanghai University in 2018.
-He is currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China, Hefei, China.
-He is supervised by Prof. Yan Chen.
-His current research interests include Computer Vision, wireless sensing.
+Hello!
+This is Ruiyuan Song.
+I am a Ph.D. student at the School of Cyberspace Science and Technology, University of Science and Technology of China (USTC), Hefei, China.
+I am fortunate to be advised by [Prof. Yan Chen](https://chenyanustc.github.io/) and Prof. Qibin Sun.
+My research interest lies in multimodal machine learning, unsupervised learning and wireless sensing.